Detailed spoilers for Halloween 1978 and 2018 to follow…

 ON SLASHER SEQUELS

 All sequels struggle with the inherent dilemma of how much to imitate what made the first entry a success versus bringing enough new to the table to justify their existence as a separate entity.
 But slasher movies, for as relentlessly as they are sequelized, have such specific requirements to function that recreating them steers things immediately and pretty much inevitably into self-parody.
 Even before smartphones, it took some contriving to get a) a big enough group of people to provide a proper body count, b) isolated enough that they cannot easily get outside help, but also c) separated enough that they can be separated and picked off in individual set pieces.
-The contrivances required to serve up that same platter to the same killer a second (much less fifth and sixth) time only compound on each other, and that’s without even getting into the proliferation of immediate, effective communication devices that everyone carries on their person at all times.
+The contrivances required to serve up that same platter to the same killer a second time (much less fifth and sixth) only compound on each other, and that’s without even getting into the proliferation of immediate, effective communication devices that everyone carries on their person at all times.
 There’s a reason most slasher series tend to get progressively goofier, while making their killer more explicitly supernatural, as they go.
 And they mostly ignore the implication that the villain would immediately become the most notorious killer in history, which renders the requisite naivete of the victims and obliviousness of law enforcement in each subsequent installment all the more ludicrous.

 To its credit, H18 manages to pull off a credible slasher sequel without doing any of that.
 Myers still enjoys the moderate teleportation ability that all slasher scripts provide their killers, and there is the early bit where his reaction to the mask seems to spread distress to other patients and dogs in the yard.
 But that is more a bit of creepy mood-setting than anything that has bearing on the plot.
 And while the comedic bits are more overtly “comedic” (and identifiable as the style of Green and collaborator Danny McBride) than the original, the central threat of Myers is taken entirely, deadly seriously.
 I also want to single out the brief bit where one of the teens points out that nightmarish rampage of the original pales in comparison to what their generation experiences in schools on a bi-monthly basis.
 This is savvy, both as a succinct piece of social commentary and as a subtle bit of justification for why the town of Haddonfield can be sufficiently unprepared for the most significant and traumatic event in its history to repeat itself so exactly.